FaizAther/dcc888-papers/paper1/linear_phi_place.0.md

 ### Which visual resources have the authors used to explain their points?
 (PHI)

-Use of Mathematical notation for graph algorithm accompinied with example figures of the graphs before and after the computation.
+Use of Mathematical notation for graph algorithm accompanied with example figures of the graphs before and after the computation.
-Psuedo-code as well as definitions of data structures used accompinied with example figure that shows the phi node insertion on the data structure after computation.
+Psuedo-code as well as definitions of data structures used accompanied with example figure that shows the phi node insertion on the data structure after computation.
 Figure 5, 6, 7 and show the performance details.

 ### (Only in case there is on-line material available to support the paper) Which material is publicly available?
 (PHI)